 The Institute’s efforts are coordinated by psychiatrist and futurist Charles M. Johnston, MD, and the larger portion of its contribution is drawn from his thinking.
 Dr Johnston is author of numerous books that help make sense of the times we live in and what future human challenges will require of us.
 He is best known as the originator of Creative Systems Theory, a comprehensive framework for understanding purpose, change, and interrelationship in human systems.

 From Charles Johnston: “The institute’s work brings big-picture, long-term perspective to the human condition.
 The kinds of insights it explores can initially stretch people’s understanding.
 But with time, they come to seem like common sense.
 What is new is that this is a degree of common that before now we could not have tolerated—it would have overwhelmed us.
 Today, it has become essential.

 The Institute’s efforts confront what are arguably today’s two most important questions: How do we best understand the times in which we live and the challenges ahead for us as a species?
-And, what kind of thinking will be required if we are to effectively address the essential challenges before us as a species.
+And, what kind of thinking will be required if we are to effectively address those challenges?

 With regard to the first question, the Institute’s work highlights the concept of Cultural Maturity, a key notion within Creative Systems Theory.
 We tend to assume that modern thinking and modern institutions represent end points and ideals.
 The concept of Cultural Maturity proposes that what we see today can’t be an end point if our future is to be at all bright.
 It describes how addressing the most important challenges of our time require new human capacities.
 It also describes how a critical cultural “growing up” happening in our time is making these new capacities possible.
 If the concept of Cultural Maturity its not basically correct, it is hard to be legitimately hopeful about our human future.